apzuba/projects/Python/README.md

 - LPTHW (showcase projects done with the Learn Python The Hard Way textbook),

+- ML-Keras folder includes the Jupyter Notebook files that implement various Neural Networks models for semantic text analysis for two languages.
+The project uses Keras framework with pandas package,

+- Gothonweb: a showcase for a Python-game hosted via Flask and using SQL, with working user database management system (Login, Registrateion, User deleting, Edit, Admin Panel, Feedback popups and more),

 - PsychoPy framework project,

 - Algorithms scripts with use of various Python packages/modules,

-- ML-Keras folder includes the Jupyter Notebook files that implement various Neural Networks models for semantic text analysis for two languages.
-The project uses Keras framework with pandas package.

-- Gothonweb: a showcase for a Python-game hosted via Flask and using SQL, with working user database management system (Login, Registrateion, User deleting, Edit, Admin Panel, Feedback popups and more).